🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Nav lights aren't only for nighttime navigation safety.
 They work well in pre-dawn conditions, where there's limited visibility.

 Launch coves can get crowded very quickly.
-It's best to keep nav lights on to prevent hitting another boat while waiting for your trailer to arrive.
+It's best to keep nav lights on to avoid hitting another boat while waiting for your trailer to arrive.

 Start Practicing Good Boat Dock Etiquette